 A compromised website adversely impacts your business and reputation.
 After gaining access to your website, hackers run all sorts of malicious activities such as stealing sensitive data, defrauding your visitors, running malicious ads and selling drugs on your site.

-Depending on how you were locked out, there are multiple ways to regain access to your WordPress admin dashboard.
+Depending on how you were locked out, there are multiple ways to regain access to your WordPress Site.
 Here, we’ll take you through the possible reasons why you could be locked out and give you solutions for each problem.

 To overcome being locked out of your website, activate the MalCare plugin on your site.
 It gives you an independent dashboard that will allow you to fix hacked WordPress sites even if you’re locked out of your admin account.